 Analysis of results and reflection: IrisBG provides "back of house" accessibility to plant records for our staff, as well as a public-facing and publicly available database of information for prospective visitors.
-It is also available when on-site at a kiosk in our Visitor Center and through personal devices such as a cellphone.
+It is also available when on-site at a kiosk in our Visitor Center and through personal devices such as a cellphone, table or computer.